pldn/facetcheck/README.md

       - `"multiselect"`

-        A collection of checkboxes, denoting a disjuctive set of values.  (“Select instances that have values X ór Y ór Z.”)
+        A collection of checkboxes, denoting a disjunctive set of values.  (“Select instances that have values X ór Y ór Z.”)

       - `"nlProvinces"`